theron-wang/otr4j/README.md

 Support for OTRv1 is removed, as is recommended by the OTR team.

-A short attempt was made to establish a independent, community-supported (friendly) fork of [otr4j][otr4j/otr4j].

 For a quick introduction on how to use the library have a look at the [DummyClient](src/test/java/net/java/otr4j/test/dummyclient/DummyClient.java).